dpc-sdp/ripple/docs/content/design-system/5.components/tabs.md

 - the first section is more relevant (for most users) than the other sections
 - users won't need to view all the sections at once.

-Tabs allow users to navigation different sections without having to leave the page.
-They will always feature at least two options, and one tab is active at a time.
+Tabs allow users to navigate different sections without having to leave the page.
+They will always feature at least two options, and one tab is active at a time

 Use tabs to organise content so a user doesn't have to navigate away to complete their task.
 Tabs are useful for maps or dashboards.